ThePhD/future_cxx/papers/source/C - embed.md

 Thank you to Alex Gilding for bolstering this proposal with additional ideas and motivation.
 Thank you to Aaron Ballman, David Keaton, and Rajan Bhakta for early feedback on this proposal.
 Thank you to the [#include<C++>](https://www.includecpp.org/) for bouncing lots of ideas off the idea in their Discord.

-Thank you to the Lounge<C++> for their continued support, and to rmf for the valuable early implementation feedback.
+Thank you to the Lounge&lt;C++&gt; for their continued support, and to rmf for the valuable early implementation feedback.

 <div class="pagebreak"></div>